-Gender diversity Expectations for compliance The report must include a breakdown at the end of the financial year to show: See section 15 of the Good Practice Guide (page 38). the number of each sex who were directors of the (parent) company; the number of people of each sex who were senior managers of the company (other than those already identified as directors); and the number of people of each sex who were employees of the company.
+Gender diversity Expectations for compliance The report must include a breakdown at the end of the financial year to show: See section 15 of the Good Practice Guide (page 18). the number of each sex who were directors of the (parent) company; the number of people of each sex who were senior managers of the company (other than those already identified as directors); and the number of people of each sex who were employees of the company.
 The updated Guidelines allow the portfolio company to apply their own definition for the role of a senior manager.

-Quality of disclosures 2019 Quality of disclosures 2018 Gender diversity Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 6% 47% 47% 0% 0% 20% 80% 0%
+Quality of disclosures 2021 Quality of disclosures 2020 Gender diversity Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 0% 19% 81% 0% 0% 20% 80% 0%

-The level of compliance on gender diversity disclosures has improved as 53% of disclosures are rated as good or excellent compared to only 20% in 2018.
+The level of compliance on gender diversity disclosures continues to disappoint as 81% of disclosures are rated as basic compared to 80% in 2020.

-This is an area of increasing focus in the wider corporate reporting environment because of the gender pay gap reporting requirements for many companies.
+This is an area of increasing focus in the wider corporate reporting environment because of the gender pay gap reporting requirements for large companies.
 However, portfolio companies should be aware that the Guidelines requirements differ from the gender pay gap reporting requirements and production of disclosures for one requirement will not be sufficient to be compliant with the other.